mbernste/mbernste.github.io/_posts/2023-11-21-median_ratio.md

   - gene expression
 ---

 *In a [previous post](https://mbernste.github.io/posts/rna_seq_basics/), we discussed how RNA-seq provides measurements of _relative expression_ between genes rather than absolute measurements.
-In this post, we will discuss median-ratio normalization that attempts to scale each samples read counts so that differences in expression between samples better reflects differences in absolute expression.
-We will start by describing the underlying assumption that must be met for median-ratio normalization to work, provide a high-level intuition for the procudure, and then walk, through the details of the algorithm.
+In this post, we will discuss median-ratio normalization: a procedure that attempts to scale each samples read counts so that differences in expression between samples better reflects differences in absolute expression.
+We will start by describing the underlying assumption that must be met for median-ratio normalization to work and then walk through the details of the algorithm.
 We conclude by running median-ratio normalization on a publicly available dataset of PBMC samples taken from patients hospitalized with COVID-19.*

 Introduction
 ------------